nathanialaodell/skeetersweeper/README.md

 Currently, the R 'prism' package does not have an option to download daily climate variables at 800m resolution.
 This function works around this by using command line operations within R to scrape their web service.

-Note that although download times for individual files is very short, this function forces a 2 second sleep between download requests to avoid overloading PRISM servers.
+Note that although download times for individual files are very short, this function forces a 2 second sleep between download requests to avoid overloading PRISM servers.